AISelect_20250918_110326_Canva.jpg

 Rise of criminality surrounding COA locations

 The protests around COA locations are mostly held because people are scared that crimes will increase once a location is opened.
-These fears are genuine; people want to live in safe environments.
-And even more importantly, they want to feel safe in their homes.
+These fears are genuine; people want to live in safe environments and feel safe in their homes.
 However, the fear that their environment will become less safe with a COA location is deceptive and informed by misinformation.

-“None of the analyses showed that the presence of a COA location has a demonstrable effect on the level of neighbourhood crime and on the individual propensity to become a victim of a crime.
-Furthermore, when distinctions are drawn by type of COA location, composition of the residents, and occupancy (an indicator of the average number of residents) in relation to the number of neighbourhood inhabitants, no significant effects were found” [Source]
+As confirmed by a study “None of the analyses showed that the presence of a COA location has a demonstrable effect on the level of neighbourhood crime and on the individual propensity to become a victim of a crime.
+Furthermore, when distinctions are drawn by type of COA location, composition of the residents, and occupancy rates (an indicator of the average number of residents), no significant effects were found”.

 Overcrowded shelters